ivy-llc/ivy/README.md

 pip install --user -e .
 ```

 If you want to set up testing and various frameworks it\'s probably best
 to check out the [Setting Up](https://docs.ivy.dev/overview/contributing/setting_up.html)
-page, where OS-specific and IDE-specific instructions and video
+page, where OS-specific and IDE-specific instructions are available!
-tutorials to do so are available!

 </details>